katharinechen/Noms/docs/deployment.rst

 1. Add a tag prefixed with ``devbuild-``.
 Any tag beginning with this string will become the new official `dev.nomsbook.com` site.

-2. Add a tag prefixied with ``release-``.
+2. Add a tag prefixed with ``release-``.
 Any tag beginning with this string will become the new official `nomsbook.com` site.

 This step can be performed many times, with either kind of tag.
 Every time a